Direct Rendering Manager: Atomic Display

 In recent years there has been an ongoing effort to bring atomicity to some regular operations pertaining the KMS API, specifically to the mode setting and page flipping operations.
 This enhanced KMS API is what is called Atomic Display (formerly known as atomic mode-setting and atomic or nuclear pageflip).

 The purpose of the atomic mode-setting is to ensure a correct change of mode in complex configurations with multiple restrictions, by avoiding intermediate steps which could lead to an inconsistent or invalid video state; it also avoids risky video states when a failed mode-setting process has to be undone ("rollback").
-Atomic mode-setting allows to know beforehand if certain specific mode configuration is appropriate, by providing mode testing capabilities.
+Atomic mode-setting allows one to know beforehand if certain specific mode configuration is appropriate, by providing mode testing capabilities.
 When an atomic mode is tested and its validity confirmed, it can be applied with a single indivisible (atomic) commit operation.
 Both test and commit operations are provided by the same new ioctl with different flags.

 Atomic page flip on the other hand allows to update multiple planes on the same output (for instance the primary plane, the cursor plane and maybe some overlays or secondary planes) all synchronized within the same VBLANK interval, ensuring a proper display without tearing.
 This requirement is especially relevant to mobile and embedded display controllers, that tend to use multiple planes/overlays to save power.

 The new atomic API is built upon the old KMS API.
 It uses the same model and objects (CRTCs, encoders, connectors, planes, ...), but with an increasing number of object properties that can be modified.
 The atomic procedure is based on changing the relevant properties to build the state that we want to test or commit.
 The properties we want to modify depend on whether we want to do a mode-setting (mostly CRTCs, encoders and connectors properties) or page flipping (usually planes properties).
 The ioctl is the same for both cases, the difference being the list of properties passed with each one.